kimmknight/rdpx/README.md

 To allow **remote access from the internet**, there are a few options:

-* Set up a VPN server to allow secure remote access into your network (DIY setup is a little involved.
-Alternatively, you could use a service like [Hamachi](https://www.vpn.net/) - free for up to 5 devices)
+* Set up a VPN server to allow secure remote access into your network.
+  DIY setup is a little involved.
+Alternatively, you could use a service like [Hamachi](https://www.vpn.net/) - free for up to 5 devices.

-* Use a Remote Desktop Gateway server
+* Use a Remote Desktop Gateway server.
-  (requires Windows Server)
+  Requires Windows Server.

-* On your router, port-forward TCP/8080 and TCP/3389 to running rdpx **(extreme security risk, do not actually do this)**
+* On your router, port-forward TCP/8080 and TCP/3389 to running rdpx.
+  **Extreme security risk, do not actually do this.**

 ### Webfeed

-The Webfeed feature allows Windows and mobile app clients to "subscribe" to rdpx's RemoteApps.
+The Webfeed feature allows Windows and mobile app clients to subscribe to rdpx's RemoteApps.

-For Windows clients, it will keep an up-to-date list of RemoteApps in the clients' Start Menu.
+* For Windows clients, it will keep an up-to-date list of RemoteApps in the clients' Start Menu.
+  Configure in **RemoteApp and Desktop Connections**.

-For mobile app clients, it provides an up-to-date list of RemoteApps directly in the app.
+* For mobile app clients, it provides an up-to-date list of RemoteApps directly in the app.
+  In the **Microsoft Remote Desktop** app, click the + and add a **Remote Resource Feed**.

-You can enable Webfeed in Settings > Web Interface.
-You should also set the server address manually.
+You can enable Webfeed in **Settings > Web Interface**.
+You should also set the server address manually in **Settings > Host**.

+The Webfeed can be accessed using the url: https://x.x.x.x/webfeed

 Webfeed requires HTTPS to work properly.
-Windows clients require a valid certificate whereas mobile clients can ignore the certificate.
+Windows clients require a valid certificate whereas mobile clients can choose to ignore the certificate.

 ### Adding HTTPS

-You can add HTTPS support using [NGINX for Windows](https://github.com/kimmknight/rdpx/archive/refs/heads/main.zip).
+You can add HTTPS support using NGINX for Windows.

-Copy the files provided in the rdpx **nginxconf** folder into NGINX's **conf** folder (overwrite).
+Copy the files provided in the rdpx **nginxconf** folder into NGINX's **conf** folder.

 Replace the certificate/key files with your own if you need a valid certificate.

+More information can be found in [README.md](nginxconf/README.md) in the nginxconf folder.